Know Your Options! All About Challenge Coin Plating Options

 When designing a custom challenge coin, you want every aspect to make sense and look fantastic.
 At ChallengeCoins4Less.com, we have created and produced challenge coins of all sorts.
 We have learned a few things over the years too.
 One thing that can impact the appearance of your coin is the different plating options.

-Often overlooked, plating options provide challenge coins with a unique appeal, changing the charm and aesthetic of any design.
+Often overlooked, plating options provide challenge coins with a unique appeal, changing the aesthetic and adding charm to any design.
 There are hundreds of different customization combinations, but the plating option sets the backdrop for the rest of your coin's expression.
-We examine the different plating options below and how they transform your challenge coin.
+Below, we examine the different plating options and how they can transform your challenge coin.

 A challenge coin's plating is the metal used for the external finish.
 The most common choices are gold and silver, though copper and nickel are popular options as well.
-However, you may also opt for duo-tone coins that give a novel and eye-catching flash.
-Plating sets the tone for your coin's presence, whether looking for an aged and refined or a modern, polished aesthetic.
+You also can opt for duo-tone coins that give a novel and eye-catching flash.
+Plating sets the tone for your coin's presence, whether looking for an aged and refined finish or a modern, polished aesthetic.

 Your plating serves as the backdrop of your design, setting the metallic surface with gold, silver, copper, and more.
-Some plans and artwork work better with particular plating choices, and some plating selections will obscure details.
-Don't worry, though; we're here to help.
-We offer free artwork and revisions, which means you can ensure that your challenge coin looks its best before production.
+Some designs and artwork work better with particular plating choices, while some plating selections will obscure details.
+Don't worry, we're here to help.
+We offer free artwork and revisions, which means you can ensure that your challenge coin looks exactly the way you want it to before production begins.
 With a better understanding of what plating actually is, let's take a glance at the different plating options.

 We have various plating options, offering both polished and antiqued styles.
 High polished coin plating is our most popular option and our standard selection.
 This provides a gleaming shine across the entire surface of the coin, appearing to be a newly-minted design in the process.